shannonjanehogan/pet_spotter_front/README.md

 This front-end project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+TODO Jordan:
+- Make sure transactionID is an int, not a string

 ## Setup

 If you don't already have npm installed on your machine, make sure to do so.

-Navigate to the project folder, and install react and several other dependencies:
+Navigate to the project folder.
+Install React and several other dependencies:

 ```
 npm install react